Pothos Plant Care is simple and effortless. This beautiful houseplant not only spreads a green hue indoors but also

-Outdoor pothos prefers growing in slightly moist soil but forgives irregular watering and occasional drought for a short time.
+Outdoor pothos plant prefers growing in slightly moist soil but forgives irregular watering and occasional drought.
 However, indoor pothos care is different, and you need to be careful when it comes to watering.

 When it comes to watering pothos, you can estimate how thirsty your plant is by just giving attention to the leaves and soil.
 Like with many indoor plants, don’t water it until the topsoil feels dry to the touch.

 Frequent watering can rot the roots, so avoid watering the plant daily.